Petar0603/SPI-Master-Slave/README.md

 - 11 -> Full duplex (Master -> Slave & Slave -> Master).

-'Wait_duration' is a register where 8 bit value is stored, this value is used to determine a delay when CS is pulled low to when data transmission starts in 'spi_master' module.
+'Wait_duration' is a register where 8 bit value is stored, this value is used to determine a delay when CS is pulled low to when data transmission starts and for how long to keep it low after the transmission has finished in 'spi_master' module.

 Master frequency and slave frequency can be modified in 'spi_top', in this module 'spi_master' and 'spi_slave' are connected with 'sclk_generator'.